 Annual boosters are the subject of much-heated debate.
 Many believe it is not necessary to vaccinate every year, and in fact, this can put the cat at risk of vaccine-associated sarcoma (VAS).

 They recommend an annual booster of the F3 vaccine at 12 months and then no more frequently than every three years for low-risk cats.
 The Australian Veterinary Association (AVA) updated their policy and guidelines on cats which states that…

 “The Australian Veterinary Association (AVA) believes that in most cases, core vaccines need not be administered any more frequently than triennially and that even less frequent vaccination may be considered appropriate if an individual animal’s circumstances warrant it.
 However, local factors may dictate more frequent vaccination scheduling.”

-If you do decide to go with tri-annual vaccinations, it will still be necessary for your cat to see a veterinarian every year for his annual check-up.
+If you do decide to go with tri-annual vaccinations, your cat will still need an annual check-up.

 Your veterinarian is always the best person to speak to when it comes to the frequency and type of vaccinations your cat should have.